 Finally we need to do another test, in this case running Coreinfo without any input parameter.

 C: \> Coreinfo.exe

 Among all the features we search presents the NX option, which will tell us if we have the ability to DEP (Data Executivo Hardware-Based Prevention) or not, with an asterisk.

-After checking everything, we know we have to have an asterisk in the 3 characteristics mentioned and see Hypervisor is present, if this is not true and we can start thinking about buying another computer or simply forget to test our applications on the emulator Windows Phone 8.
+After checking everything, we know we have to have an asterisk in the 3 characteristics mentioned and see Hypervisor is present, if this is not true and we can start thinking about buying another computer or simply forget to test your applications in the emulator Windows Phone 8.

-If we are lucky to have all these requirements, we simply go to the BIOS of our system and enable hardware virtualization is normally disabled.
+If we are lucky to have all these requirements, we simply go to our system BIOS and activate Hardware Virtualization is normally disabled.
 In my case I have to just go to the Features section of the CPU in my BIOS and activate it:

-Just a little something more, once checked our system and enabled in the BIOS the virtualization option, we must add our windows user to administrators group Hyper-V, to spare any permission issues and others when allocating hardware the emulator.
+Just a little something more, once checked our system and enabled in the BIOS the virtualization option, we added our Windows user to the Administrators group of Hyper-V, to spare any permission issues and others when allocating hardware the emulator.
 Simply go to the equipment manager and section we assign the user to the Administrators group of our Hyper-V.

-Well, ready, once completed these steps, the next time you run the debug on the emulator, we show reporting run with elevated privileges, if not run Visual Studio with administrator permissions.
+Well, ready, once completed these steps, the next time you run the emulator debugging, reporting show us run with elevated privileges, if not run Visual Studio with administrator permissions.

 Here our brand new emulator ready to start testing our applications for Windows Phone 8.